mikenguyen13/data_analysis/_book/21-multivariate.md

 In other words, for each variable, it can have different mean but the same variance.

 -   Note: LDA Bayes decision boundary is linear.
 Hence, quadratic decision boundary might lead to better classification.
-Moreover, the assumption of same variance/covariance matrix across all classes for Gaussian densities imposes the linear rule, if we allow the predictors in each class to follow MVN distribution with class-specific mean vectors and variance/covariance matrices, then it is **Quadratic Discriminant Analysis.** But hten, you will have more parameters to estimate (which gives more flexibility than LDA) at the cost of more variance (bias -variance tradeoff).
+Moreover, the assumption of same variance/covariance matrix across all classes for Gaussian densities imposes the linear rule, if we allow the predictors in each class to follow MVN distribution with class-specific mean vectors and variance/covariance matrices, then it is **Quadratic Discriminant Analysis.** But then, you will have more parameters to estimate (which gives more flexibility than LDA) at the cost of more variance (bias -variance tradeoff).

 When $\mathbf{\mu}_1, \mathbf{\mu}_2, \mathbf{\Sigma}$ are known, the probability of misclassification can be determined: